-Essential Accessories For Google Pixel + Pixel XL
+Essential Accessories For Google Pixel and Pixel XL

 These are still relatively hard to come by, so you might want to pick up a couple of spares.
 Anker's PowerLine C-to-C cable is a good cheap option for a reasonable long (3 foot) backup.
 And it also comes in black or white, so you can match the color of your cable to your phone.

-Your Pixel will charge fastest with the bundled charger and cable, and this is exactly what you're getting here.
-Google's standard 18W wall plug uses USB Power Delivery for faster charging, and comes bundled with a long 1.8 meter USB-C to USB-C cable, so you've got a reasonable amount of range while your Pixel is plugged in.
+Your Pixel will charge fastest with a USB-PD compatible charger and cable, and this is exactly what you're getting here.
+Google's 22.5W wall plug uses USB Power Delivery for faster charging, and comes bundled with a long 1.8 meter USB-C to USB-C cable, so you've got a reasonable amount of range while your Pixel is plugged in.
+And best of all, there's two ports, so you can charge another device from the same brick while your Pixel is plugged in.

 This isn't the cheapest Pixel charging option, but you're guaranteed to be getting the official, Google-sanctioned wall plug here, which is capable of charging your Pixel as fast as possible.